aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-12-0/_index.md

 Starting from 13.12.0 version Aspose.Words supports rendering DrawingML glow effect.
 The glow effect can be rendered in one of three modes:

-- Simplified (default) - Soft edges are simulated using several layers with different transparency, which gives acceptable result with higher performance than in Fine mode.
+- Simplified (default) - Soft edges are simulated using numerous layers with different transparency, which gives acceptable result with higher performance than in Fine mode.
 - Fine - Blur filter is applied, which gives the same result as MS Word, but with lower performance because of complexity of convolution filter.
 - None - In this mode no DrawingML effects are rendered.